-DRAWING THE LINE - Protection from Indoctrination
+DRAWING THE LINE - Protection From Indoctrination

-Because spontaneous focus absorbs experience in the unfolding moment without prejudgement or expectation, drawing the line between upward and downward attraction towards sacred or profane orientation, objective perception is protected from indoctrination once all the possibilities of the psyche are correctly embodied, empowering decision making.
-Join the 45toRevive.com Motherhood Challenge or SUBSCRIBE to metatalknews.com
+Because spontaneous focus that fulfills life in the unfolding moment absorbs experience at high point of psyche directly by drawing the line between attraction towards sacred and profane orientation, once possibilities of the psyche are correctly embodied, perception is protected from indoctrination empowering the will.
+Join 45toRevive.com Motherhood Challenge or SUBSCRIBE to metatalknews.com

 FREE email alerts of the most important BANNED videos in the world